Do you wash your hands daily?

 Sure, watching Netflix feels pleasant and relaxing.
 It certainly can move your attention away from other stressors and distract you.
 But when you’re done watching, the mental grime is still there.

 “Exercise helps me clear and freshen my mind.”

 Exercise can refresh your mind, but it is a roundabout approach.
 It forces resources to be diverted elsewhere, releasing hormones that can shift your mood but don’t necessarily get rid of all accumulated mental junk.

 “Ok, well then it has to be a good night’s sleep,”

-Mindfulness helps you detach from the daily ‘dirt’.
-It creates space to see what’s clinging to your mind.
+Mindfulness helps you detach from the daily ‘dirt’ by creating space to see what’s clinging to your mind.
+It brings you to face-to-face with what’s true for you right now.
 This way can notice if you’re carrying around unnecessary emotional baggage or acting unconsciously from an event you haven’t fully processed.

-Take Care of Your Psychological and Interpersonal Hygiene — For Others
+Take Care of Your Psychological and Interpersonal Hygiene — For Yourself & For Others

 While you’re washing-up, breathe and smile 🙂